0cjs/sedoc/8bit/kyo85/basic.md

   workspace to that file and `RUN`, going to interpreter after break/exit.
 - Selecting `BASIC` uses the unnamed workspace; this is preserved across runs of other selected programs.
-- `SAVE "[dev:]fname",A` (or with `.DO` extension given) will save a copy of the current program in ASCII format to `fname.DO`; the current workspace does not change.

 - `LOAD "fname.xx"` when _xx_ is not a `.BA` file will wipe the current workspace, replacing it with the ASCII load.
 - `NEW` will switch back to the unnamed workspace and clear it, leaving the previous workspace as it was (unless it was already the unnamed workspace).

-Machine-language files:
-- `.CO` files are machine-language commands, prefixed by three words: start addr, end addr, entrypoint.
-In the commands below, adding the `.CO` extension is optional.
-- `SAVEM "[RAM:|CAS:]fname",start,end[,entry]`: Save binary data from memory. _entry_ defaults to _start._
-- `RUNM "[RAM:|CAS:]fname",start,end[,entry]`: Run a machine-lanuage program.
-- `LOADM "[RAM:|CAS:]fname"`: Load a machine-lanuage program.
-The start addr, end addr and entrypoint are printed.
+- `SAVE "[dev:]fname",A` (or with `.DO` extension given) will save a copy of the current program in ASCII format to `fname.DO`; the current workspace does not change.
+- See "Machine Language Interface" for using/managing `.CO` files.

 File management commands:
 - `MERGE "[dev:]fname"` merges another file into the current workspace.